 - Ask for the meeting

 Post the video to all social channels and track views and impressions.
-Key words and video content even helps with SEO placement.
+Key words + video content even helps with SEO placement.
 Set your video private or public, based on your message and targets.
-And of course, leveraging marketing and sales cloud technology provides customer insights, trends, and behaviors so you can quickly address your customer’s needs.
+And of course, leverage marketing and sales cloud technology to provide customer insights, trends, and behaviors.

 Our cold-callers have been transformed into video story-tellers, and are now in the business of driving personalized engagements and delivering a positive customer experience.